harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 };
 ```

 - <mark class="hltr-trippy">Copy constructor</mark> : moves resources from a temporary object to a new one, which is efficient for objects holding dynamically allocated resources.
+An **implicit copy constructor** is created if a copy constructor is not provided.

 ```C++
 struct Person